 WhatsApp is currently one of the most popular mobile application across all categories and mobile platforms including Symbian OS.
-Being a live messenger/chatting app it remains always online and alive. which makes it a real battery hog.
-But the worst thing about Whatsapp is that it always run as a background process even if you are not using it.
+Being a live chatting app it tries to remain online all the time.
+The worst thing about Whatsapp is that it always run as a background process even if you are not using it (which makes it a real battery hog).
 The fact is that you just can’t exit it via options or close by phone’s task switcher.
 So if you are annoyed by this feature of Whatsapp, this post is for you.
 Here is how you can get rid of this nuisance by completely closing WhatsApp so that it will not run in background and eat up valuable RAM and battery –

 We need a powerful task manager app to solve this issue and NetQin Mobile Security is the perfect one.
 Best TaskMan can also be used for this purpose.